google-github-actions/auth/docs/TROUBLESHOOTING.md

 1. Ensure you have created an **Attribute Mapping** for any **Attribute Conditions** or **Service Account Impersonation** principals.
 You cannot create an Attribute Condition unless you map that value from the incoming GitHub OIDC token.
-You cannot grant permissions to impersonate a Service Account on an attribute unless you map that value from the incoming GitHub OIDC token.
+You cannot grant permissions on an attribute unless you map that value from the incoming GitHub OIDC token.

-    You can use the [GitHub Actions OIDC Debugger][oidc-debugger] to print the list of token claims and compare them to your Attribute Mappings and Attribute Conditions.
+    > **📝 TIP!** Use the [GitHub Actions OIDC Debugger][oidc-debugger] to print
+    > the list of token claims and compare them to your Attribute Mappings and
+    > Attribute Conditions.

-1. Ensure you have the correct casing and capitalization.
+1. Ensure you have the correct character casing and capitalization.
 GitHub does not distinguish between "foobar" and "FooBar", but Google Cloud does.
 Ensure any **Attribute Conditions** use the correct capitalization.
+The capitalization must match what is in the GitHub Actions OIDC token.

 1. Check the specific error message that is returned.

-    -   If the error message includes "failed to generate Google Cloud federated token", it means admission into the Workload Identity Pool failed.
+    -   If the error message includes "Failed to generate Google Cloud federated token", it means admission into the Workload Identity Pool failed.
 Check your [**Attribute Conditions**][attribute-conditions].

-    -   If the error message inclues "failed to generate Google Cloud access token", it means Service Account Impersonation failed.
+    -   If the error message inclues "Failed to generate OAuth 2.0 Access Token", it means Service Account Impersonation failed.
 Check your [**Service Account Impersonation**][sa-impersonation] settings and ensure the principalSet is correct.

 1. Enable `Admin Read`, `Data Read`, and `Data Write` [Audit Logging][cal] for Identity and Access Management (IAM) in your Google Cloud project.

-    **Warning!** This will increase log volume which may increase costs.
-To keep costs low, you can disable this audit logging after you have debugged the issue.
+    > **❗️ WARNING!** This will increase log volume which may increase costs.
+    > You can disable this audit logging after you have debugged the issue.

     Try to authenticate again, and then explore the logs for your Workload Identity Provider and Workload Identity Pool.
 Sometimes these error messages are helpful in identifying the root cause.

-1. Ensure you have waited at least 5 minutes between making changes to the Workload Identity Pool and Workload Identity Provider.
-Changes to these resources are eventually consistent.
+1. If failures are coming from a different GitHub Action step, please file an issue against that repository.
+The `auth` action exports Google Application Default Credentials (ADC).
+Ask the action author to ensure they are processing ADC correctly and using the latest versions of the Google client libraries.

+    > **⚠️ NOTE!** We do not have control over GitHub Actions outside of the
+    > `google-github-actions` GitHub organization.

 ## Subject exceeds the 127 byte limit